ShreyasWeb3/minimal-portfolio/README.md

-The application will be available at `http://localhost:8080` (or the port shown in your terminal).
+The application will be available at `http://localhost:8080` .

 ## 📂 Project Structure